facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 `options`   | dictionary | This is a dictionary to specify generator and index function specific options.
 This can be anything, and it is up to the generator function and the index function to parse relevant options and provide defaults.
 `md`        | class      | This is the Markdown class object.
 This is mainly used to access specific things needed from the Markdown class when formatting your output.
 If you needed to stash your output, you would do something like: `#!py3 md.htmlStash.store(alt, safe=True)`.

-!!! warning "Non-Unicode emoji"
+/// warning | Non-Unicode emoji
 Keep in mind that Gemoji ships with some non-standard emoji like `:octocat:` that do not have Unicode code points.  `uc` and `alt` are affected by this and will return `None` and the short name respectively instead of strings describing the Unicode points.
 For example `:octocat:` will just return `None` for `uc` and `:octocat:` for `alt`.
 If you are parsing an index with custom emoji, like Gemoji has, then you need to be aware of this.
+///

 ## Using with MkDocs